adolfintel/TDF/README.md

 * Microsoft mfplat: [mf-install](https://github.com/z0z0z/mf-install) from Github (will probably be removed in future versions of TDF)

 The following components will be built from source:
-* Wine: using the [wine-tkg build](https://github.com/Frogging-Family/wine-tkg-git) with some custom config
+* Wine: latest master using the [wine-tkg build system](https://github.com/Frogging-Family/wine-tkg-git) with some custom config
 * DXVK: latest master from [Github](https://github.com/doitsujin/dxvk)
 * DXVK-gplasync: latest patch from [Gitlab](https://gitlab.com/Ph42oN/dxvk-gplasync) applied to the latest master of DXVK
 * D8VK: latest master from [Github](https://github.com/AlpyneDreams/d8vk)